H. E. Bailey Turnpike: Route description

+Mainline Turnpike

-The H. E. Bailey Turnpike takes a generally south to north route from Wichita Falls to Lawton before turning northeast toward Oklahoma City.
-The turnpike's 25 mi southern section begins at US 70, 6 mi north of the Texas state line.
-US 277 and US 281 leave I-44 at US 70, and together run parallel to the Turnpike.
+The H. E. Bailey Turnpike takes a generally south-to-north route from Wichita Falls to Lawton before turning northeast toward Oklahoma City.
+The turnpike's 25 mi southern segment begins at US 70, 6 mi north of the Texas state line.
+US 277 and US 281 leave I-44 at US 70, and together run parallel to the turnpike.
 The turnpike runs north-northeast for 15 miles, intersecting SH 5 along with US 277 and US 281.
 A toll plaza is located underneath the SH 5 overpass; loop ramps feed all entering and exiting traffic into the toll plaza.
 Just north of SH 5, a Service Area is located in the median of the turnpike, featuring food, fuel, and restroom amenities, as well as an Oklahoma Welcome Center.
 The turnpike then continues north for ten more miles until it again reaches US 277 and US 281, also intersecting SH 36.
-The turnpike temporarily ends at this interchange, and the two US Routes join a free ODOT-maintained I-44 through Lawton.
+The southern segment ends at this interchange, and the two US Routes join a free, ODOT-maintained I-44 through Lawton.